 Final Score | 3 |

-From a tourism perspective, Mannheim does not pretend to be a tourist attraction, catering rather to business men and trade fairs.
-There is little to no tourist infrastructure, but that’s ok because there’s no reason for tourists to come here either.
-But the palace is pretty cool so its it gets a 2 out of 10.
+From a tourism perspective, Mannheim does not pretend to be a tourist attraction, catering to people in business and trade fairs.
+There is little to no tourist infrastructure, but that’s ok because there’s no reason for tourists to come here.
+But the palace is pretty cool so it gets a 2 out of 10.

 Historical Preservation